apache/trafficserver/doc/reference/configuration/ssl_multicert.config.en.rst

   :ts:cv:`proxy.config.ssl.CA.cert.path` configuration variable.

 ssl_ticket_enabled=1|0 (optional)
-  Enable :rfc:`5077` stateless TLS session tickets.
+  Enable RFC 5077 stateless TLS session tickets.
 To support this, OpenSSL should be upgraded to version 0.9.8f or higher.
 This option must be set to `0` to disable session ticket support.